-Sennen Character Conversation Cheat Sheet If a child is struggling to show Self-control / Respect Besiliance Enthusiasm / Achievement Kindness Gratitude resourcefulness Starter: Starter: Starter: Starter: Starter: Starter: Starter: We need to talk about the importance of perseverance.
-Perseverance is when you in school.
-Self-control is when you ractions and your mind.
-Respect is when you take into consideration the feelings, Starter: We need to talk about the importance of perseverance.
-Perseverance is when you difficult.
-Starter: We need to talk about the importance of enthusiasm/ achievement.
+Sennen Character Conversation Cheat Sheet lf a child is stru iggling to show Self-control / Respect Besiliance.
+Enthusiasm / Achievement Kindness Gratitude resourcefulness We need to talk about the importance of self-control and respecting other in school.
+Self-control is when you are in charge of your body, your actions and your mind.
+Respect is when you take into consideration the feelings, We need to talk about the importance of enthusiasm/ achievement.
 Enthusiasm is when you complete a task with great enjoyment.
 Achievement is always giving your best and completing something with success.
-Starter: We need to talk about the importance of kindness.
-Kindness is when you show that you care about other's wellbeing.
-Kindness is when you show love to others.
-Starter: We need to talk about the importance of gratitude.
+We need to talk about the We importance of kindness is greatly achieved the work of the Starter: We need to talk about the importance of gratitude.
 Gratitude is when you show that you are appreciative of things around you.
 You might show you care about 1. taking care of yourself 2. taking care of other's feelings 3. taking care of property Starter: We need to talk about the importance of resourcefulness.
 Resourcefulness is the act of turning new and imaginative ideas into reality.
-It is important because sometimes w have to tackle problems or difficulties in a different way.
-I see from vo Cut to t ur teacher's note / reflection he chase happened. i see iroin yo - stion: nappened. hat choice did you make?
-Did that o Reflection: What choice could you have made?
+It is important because sometimes we have to tackle problems or difficulties in a different way.
+I see from vo Cut to t ur teacher's note / reflection the chase card that happened. estion: What choice did you make?
+Did that choice show others that you have?
+KS1: How did your choice make others feel? or When you made that choice, others probably felt KS2: What message did your choice send to others? or When you made that choice, others might have got the message that Reflection: What choice could you have made?
 Give list of choices if child is struggling.
-How would that choice have changed things/changed the situation? ences/Next Steps e child should Self-control / Respect: Fix what has been broken (you break it, you fix it) Show me you can forminutes.
-Give a strategy to enable self - control Clench and release fist Take deep breaths Count backwards from 10 Visualise a happy place Think about how you should treat others / school equipment and why this is important for Self-talk, think of a 'pump u Remind of a recent success Remind of target Tell an inspiring story, fable motivational person Set a small goal and ask chill achieved Remind of small steps that a (reduce anxiety) / Enthusiasm: ting yourself down o' phrase and practise it together and how it made you feel inside o I want to achieve?) or relate experience to a d to come back when it has been ire needed to achieve a big goal iportant to work hard and always Kindness: Writing a letter of kindness to person hurt Discuss importance of self-regulation and how we need to cope with o' feelings before talking with others Use self-control techniques if needed Talk about long-term effects of kindness or mean actions Have child visualise all t great things that could happen with kindness vn manners when we communicate with othe How does using manner or being thankful make others feel?
-Discuss future, ask child about goals and importance of the amazing things that come with great thinking Name great achievement: from athletes/musicians/ academics Remind child how it feels to be curious and discove things Remind of a discovery on a trip and how good it fell How could we do things
+How would that choice have changed things/changed the situation? ences/Next Steps e child should Self-control / Respect: Fix what has been broken (you break it, you fix it) Show me you can for minutes.
+Give a strategy to enable self - control Clench and release fist Take deep breaths Count backwards from 10 Visualise a happy place Think about how you should treat others / school equipment and why this is important for our school environment.
+Remind of a recent success: Remind of end-goal (what d Remind of target Tell an inspiring story, fable motivational person Set a small goal and ask chill achieved Remind of small steps that a (reduce anxiety) Enthusiasm: ting yourself down of phrase and practise it together and how it made you feel inside to I want to achieve?) or relate experience to a d to come back when it has been re needed to achieve a big goal portant to work hard and always Kindness: Writing a letter of kindness to person hurt Discuss importance of self-regulation and how we need to cope with or feelings before talking with others Use self-control techniques if needed Talk about long-term effects of kindness or mean actions Have child visualise all t great things that could happen with kindness Discuss the Golden Rule Think about why it is important to use our manners when we communicate with othe How does using manner or being thankful make others feel?
+Discuss future, ask child about goals and importance of respect/gratitude in the goals.
+Act out with a puppet the amazing things that come with great thinking Name great achievements from athletes/musicians/ academics Remind child how it feels to be curious and discover things Remind of a discovery on a trip and how good it felt How could we do things